TheProGamer9669/Vox-Mundi-Protocol/README.md

 # Vox-Mundi
-A protocol for unrestricted communication
+A protocol for unrestricted node communication